rkuma183/wilsonmar.github.io/_posts/2016-03-01-javascript-in-loadrunner.md

 I created a whole 2-day hands-on class explaning these.

+It is a good example of string and number functions within JavaScript.

 > Call me to get up and running on TruClient quickly.